hadious/VUDNet/README.md

 You can find more details in the accompanying [pre-print paper](https://www.preprints.org/manuscript/202409.1851/v1).

 ## Architecture
-Below is the architecture diagram of VUDNet, showing the integration of the VAE and U-Net for 3D surface reconstruction:
+Below is the architecture diagram of VUDNet, showing the integration of the VAE and U-Net for 3D surface reconstruction of specular surfaces:

 ![VUDNet Architecture](VUDNet_Arch.jpg)